Food 4 Thot: Hosts

 Tommy Pico is the author of four books of poetry and is a National Book Award and Whiting Award winner.

 Joseph Osmundson has a PhD from The Rockefeller University in Molecular Biophysics and is a Clinical Assistant Professor of Biology at New York University.
-He has written two books and has a third that was released in Summer 2022.
+He has written three books, including the essay collection Virology released in 2022.

 Denne Michele Norris is a writer and former figure skater.
 In 2021 she was announced as the new Editor-in-Chief of Electric Literature.
 She is the first Black, out trans woman to helm a major literary publication.

-Fran Tirado is the former Deputy Editor of Out magazine and former Executive Editor of Hello Mr.
+Fran Tirado is the Executive Editor at the online LGBT magazine Them.
+Prior positions include Deputy Editor of Out magazine and Executive Editor of Hello Mr.

 Reception

 Food 4 Thot has been featured on Time's list of "The 50 Best Podcasts to Listen to Right Now", writing "Sex positivity is a major theme of each episode, a topic still all-too-rare in the podcasting world."
 The podcast has also been recommended by The Advocate, Out, Oprah Magazine, InStyle, Vice, Vulture, and Dazed.
+The podcast was nominated for Best LGBTQ Podcast at the 2019 iHeartRadio Podcast Awards.